matt-isett/mek-stack/README.md

 # Usage

 	make initial-run
-		Wait for a few kibana log lines to end, less then 1-2 mins, then Ctrl-C to stop. make run-mek-stack
+		Wait for about one minute, looking for a log like: mekstack_dashboard_1 exited with code 0 Then Ctrl-C to stop in the terminal, or docker-compose stop make run-mek-stack

 	Log into Kibana at Docker default IP:9200 with elastic and changeme